Fatigue and cancer

 • What is causing the fatigue?

-• Do I need a blood test to investigate the causes of the fatigue?
+• Do I need a blood test to find out what is contributing to the fatigue?

 • Is there anything that I should avoid doing?